apptainer/singularity-userdocs/security.rst

 ``--security`` options
 ***********************

-Singularity supports a number of methods for further modifying the security scope and context when running Singularity containers.
+apptainer supports a number of methods for further modifying the security scope and context when running apptainer containers.
 Flags can be passed to the action commands; ``shell``, ``exec``, and ``run`` allowing fine grained control of security.
 Details about them are documented :ref:`here <security-options>`.